CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

 infos_return, session = lg.bilibili(username, password, 'mobile')
 ```
 #### The returned values in crackvcFunc
-- mobile: unsupport processing the situation of having captcha, use the recognition api from https://github.com/Hsury/Bilibili-Toolkit
+- mobile: unsupport processing the situation of appearing captcha, use the recognition api from https://github.com/Hsury/Bilibili-Toolkit
-- pc: unsupport processing the situation of having captcha, use the recognition api from https://github.com/Hsury/Bilibili-Toolkit
+- pc: unsupport processing the situation of appearing captcha, use the recognition api from https://github.com/Hsury/Bilibili-Toolkit

 ### toutiao
 #### Supported modes